kurtosis-tech/kurtosis/docs/docs/quickstart.md

 But where did the data come from?

 There are many ways to create files artifacts in an enclave.
-The simplest is to upload files from your local machine using [the `kurtosis files upload` command](TODO TODO).
-A more advanced way is to upload files using [the `upload_files` Starlark instruction](https://docs.kurtosis.com/reference/starlark-instructions#upload_files) on the plan.
+The simplest is to upload files from your local machine using [the `kurtosis files upload` command][kurtosis-files-upload-reference].
+A more advanced way is to upload files using [the `upload_files` Starlark instruction][upload-files-reference] on the plan.

 However, you never downloaded the seed data on your local machine.
 We didn't need you to, because we leveraged one of the most powerful features of Kurtosis: composability.

-Kurtosis has [a built-in packaging/dependency system](TODO TODO) that allows Starlark code to depend on other Starlark code via Github repositories.
+Kurtosis has [a built-in packaging/dependency system][how-do-imports-work-explanation] that allows Starlark code to depend on other Starlark code via Github repositories.
 When you created the `kurtosis.yml` file, you linked your code into the packaging system: you told Kurtosis that your code is a part of a Kurtosis package, which allowed your code to consume external Starlark code.

 This line at the top of your `main.star`...